Alexandros Avlonitis

+Alexandros Avlonitis is a Greek politician who is a member of the Hellenic Parliament, representing the Corfu constituency.

+Biography

+Avlonitis was born in the village of Dafni on the island of Corfu.
+He graduated from Democritus University of Thrace with a BA in Law and has practised law since 1983.

+From 2007 to 2010, he was the final mayor of the municipality of Esperies before it was merged into the municipality of Corfu.

-Alexandros Avlonitis is a Greek politician who is a member of the Hellenic Parliament.
-Avlonitis, representative of the Corfu constituency, was first elected MP in the 2019 elections with Syriza and was re-elected in May and June 2023.
+He was first elected as an MP in the 2019 elections with Syriza and was re-elected in May and June 2023.

-In November 2024, in the midst of the crisis that erupted during the internal elections for the party's presidency, he resigned and became an independent, protesting against the undemocratic procedures followed in the election of delegates.
+In November 2024, in the midst of the crisis that erupted during the internal elections for the party's presidency, he resigned and became an independent.

 After a few days he joined the new party of Stefanos Kasselakis, Movement for Democracy as one of the founding members.

-Biography

-Avlonitis graduated from Democritus University of Thrace with a BA in Law and has practised law since 1983.
-He was elected in 2019.

-From 2007 to 2010, he was the final mayor of a town before it was merged into the municipality of Corfu.
+On 29 January 2026, he announced his departure from the Democracy Movement and returned to being an independent.

+He is married to notary Anastasia Konstantara, with whom he has a daughter.